 For example, you can read Charles Dickens’ A Christmas Carol in just a couple of hours.

 Make them an audio goodnight tape.
 Tell a story, sing a song, wish them goodnight and send your love.

 70. Coloring Book

-Get blank paper, a marker and create a coloring book for a friend.
+Get blank paper and a marker, and create a coloring book for a friend.

-Draw pictures of items you both enjoy (pizza, Netflix) or memories you share.
+Draw pictures of items you both enjoy (e.g. pizza, Netflix) or memories you share.